codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 Additionally, I also generate a key-value pair of the counts of each category.
 Originally, I used a `Dictionary<InputCategory, int>` for this.

-However, there was an issue: When the user entered only one category of inputs—e.g., only URLs and no commands—that meant that the unused category would not be added to the dictionary; yet the program would attempt to access that missing key while counting the occurrences of items of both categories.
+However, there was an issue: When the user entered only one category of inputs—e.g., only URLs and no commands—that meant that the unused category would not be added to the dictionary; yet the program would attempt to access that missing `InputCategory` key while counting the occurrences of input of _both_ categories.
 This caused a `KeyNotFoundException` exception to be thrown.

 I felt I needed more behavior than what a plain `Dictionary` could provide, so I settled on a custom class wrapping a `Dictionary`.